Mathnerd314/stroscot/docs/GettingStarted/StyleGuide.rst

 Style guide
 ###########

 This guide outlines general conventions for Stroscot code.
 It's an evolving document though so nothing is final.
+Think of it as the boot camp where the drill sergeant is yelling in your ears to scare you straight, rather than a description of fact.

 Naming Guidelines
 =================

 * Filenames should be meaningful and end in ``.sct``.
 Use all-lowercase ASCII names, with words separated by underscores or dashes.
-* Type names and constructor names should be CamelCase, like Haskell.
+* Type names and constructor names should be uppercase CamelCase, like Haskell.
 * Module names should be lower_with_under (snake case), like Python.
-* Function, constant, and variable names should be snake_case (all lowercase), like Julia, or camelCase like Haskell, or kebab-case like Lisp or Raku.
+* Function, constant, and variable names should be snake_case (all lowercase), like Julia, or lowercase camelCase like Haskell, or kebab-case like Lisp or Raku.
 Generally, variable names should be nouns and function names should be verbs.
 * If an argument is unused use the wildcard pattern ``_`` or (less preferred) a name starting with ``_``
 * Use whole words unless you have a good reason.
 Single letters can be okay for internal variable names or to match a reference paper or algorithm but may be unreadable in a year so should be documented with comments.
 Don't use abbreviations, because they tend to be inconsistent and too terse; use a text editor with autocomplete.
 * Multi-word names are allowed, but consider whether the binding might be decomposable into separate values.